-It is related that there was a time when the men would occupy a part of their leisure on Christmas Day in making a tour of the neighbors to see how their hay was holding out.
+Back in the day, the men would spend a part of Christmas Day making a tour of the neighbors to see how their hay was holding out.

 If the sun shines through the limbs of the apple-trees on Christmas Day, there will be a good crop of fruit next year.

 The Christmas holiday actually began in ancient Rome — and so did Italian cookies.
 The New England Historical Society’s new book, 24 Historic Italian Christmas Cookie Recipes, tells you how to make those delicious treats.
 It also bring you the history of the Italian immigrants who brought them to New England.
 Available now on Amazon; just click here.

 This story about Christmas sayings and superstitions was updated in 2022.